fhumbertodf/dicionario/Textos01.md

 The snow is beautiful.
 The snow finally stopped.
 My sister and I are excited.
-My Mom doesn't like the snow.
+My mom doesn't like the snow.
-My Mom has to shovel the driveway.
+My mom has to shovel the driveway.
 My sister and I get to play.
 I put on my hat and mittens.
-My Mom puts on my scarf.
+My mom puts on my scarf.
-My Mom zippers my jacket.
+My mom zippers my jacket.
 My sister puts on her hat and mittens.
-My Mom puts on her scarf.
+My mom puts on her scarf.
-My Mom zippers her jacket.
+My mom zippers her jacket.
 My sister and I go outside.
 We begin to make a snowman.
 My Mom starts to shovel the snow.